michaelcarter/mixpanel-data-export-js/README.md

 exportStream.resume()
 ```

-Please note this option is not available in node environments, it's not supported in browser.
+Please note this option is only available in node environments, it's not supported in browser.